spaceninja/dnd-adventures/src/adventures/history-channel/part-2.md

 <aside class="block-torn-paper">

-**Quest: Destroy the Station:** The Strategist lets you in on her plan: Based on some Mad Scientist notes she saw when she was loose in the station, she believes that causing the station to explode will send a ripple through space-time, effectively “resetting” all time travellers to their home time.
+**Quest: Destroy the Station:** The Strategist lets you in on her plan: She believes that causing the station to explode will send a ripple through space-time, effectively “resetting” all time travellers to their home time.
 If you agree to help, she will tell you her secret route out of Security to access the rest of the station.

 </aside>